pavlog/sscara/README.md

 # sscara
 Small size 3d printer with SCARA based mechanics

-Current Status: WIP - first prints on the way(please do not print anything until i get first prints on #sscara)
+Current Status: WIP - first prints is on the way (please do not print anything - wait for status other than WIP)

 Dimensions:
 * 140x210x300mm (Height configurable)